Extremal Numbers of Hypergraph Suspensions of Even Cycles: Lower bounds on

 We can reduce this further by replacing $a_1$ with $a_1+1$ and $b_1$ with $b_1+1$.
 Noting that $(a_1+1)+(a_1+1)(b_1+1)+(b_1+1) = a_1b_1 -a_1 -b_1$ in characteristic $3$, we get a new set of equations, namely (\ref{eq:defDpq-ab}).
-We call this new series of graphs $D'(k,q)$, and take a closer look at them in the next subsection.
+We call this new series of graphs $\D'(k,q)$, and take a closer look at them in the next subsection.

-\subsection{The bipartite graphs $D'(k,q)$}
+\subsection{The bipartite graphs $\D'(k,q)$}

-We now take a detour into the series of graphs $D'(k,q)$.
-It is worth clarifying that in this subsection, we look at $\bbF_q$ of general characteristic. \begin{defn}[The bipartite graphs $D'(q)$] For a prime power $q$, let $A$ and $B$ be two copies of the countably infinite dimensional vector space $V$ over $\bbF_q$.
+We now take a detour into the sequence of graphs $\D'(k,q)$.
+It is worth clarifying that in this subsection, we look at $\bbF_q$ of arbitrary finite characteristic. \begin{defn}[The bipartite graphs $\D'(q)$] For a prime power $q$, let $A$ and $B$ be two \textit{disjoint} copies of the countably infinite dimensional vector space $V$ over $\bbF_q$.
 We use the following coordinate representations for $a\in A$, $b\in B$:

-Let $D'(q)$ consist of vertex set $A\sqcup B$, and let us join $a\in A$ to $b\in B$ iff the following equations hold ($i\ge 2$):
+Let $\D'(q)$ consist of vertex set $A\sqcup B$, and let us join $a\in A$ to $b\in B$ iff the following equations hold ($i\ge 2$):

-Define $D'(k,q)$ to be the graph obtained by truncation of $A$ and $B$ to the first $k$ coordinates in (\ref{eq:coordinatesDpq}) and, the first $k-1$ relations in (\ref{eq:defDpq-ab}). \end{defn}